Children’s Literature in English Language Education

 Open Access Statement

 Children’s Literature in English Language Education is committed to immediate open access for scholarship.
 All of the journal’s articles and book reviews are free to access from the date of publication.
-There are no publishing fees prior to publication or following publication, and no charge for the downloading of articles and book reviews for scholarly use.
+There are no article processing charges (APCs), and no charge for the downloading of articles and book reviews for scholarly use.
 This is known as diamond open access.
-To facilitate this, Children’s Literature in English Language Education depends upon the goodwill of its Editorial Team, and the continuing support of its network of peer reviewers comprising the Editorial Review Board.
-In addition, the journal is sponsored by the Nord Research Group for Children’s Literature in English Language Teaching, led by Janice Bland, Nord University, and the Chair of TEFL, Christiane Lütge, University of Munich.
-The CLELEjournal operates under the Creative Commons Licence CC-BY-NC-SA.
-This allows for the non-commercial reproduction of articles – with the appropriate citation of the author and Children’s Literature in English Language Education as place of original publication – free of charge.
+To facilitate this, Children’s Literature in English Language Education depends upon volunteers (the editorial team and the copyediting team), and the continuing support of its network of peer reviewers comprising the editorial review board.
+In addition, the journal is sponsored by the Nord Research Group for Children’s Literature in English Language Teaching, led by Janice Bland, Nord University.
+The CLELEjournal operates under the Creative Commons Licence CC-BY-SA.
+This license lets others adapt and build upon the author’s work – with the appropriate citation of the author and Children’s Literature in English Language Education as place of original publication – free of charge.
 The new work should be licensed under the same terms. https://creativecommons.org/licenses/by-sa/2.0/

 All authors publishing with Children’s Literature in English Language Education accept these as the terms of publication.
 Please note that copyright of the content of all articles and book reviews remains with the designated author.

 Janice Bland is Professor of English Education at Nord University, Norway and guest professor at OsloMet University.
 Her main interests are children’s and young adult literature in ELT, multiple literacies and deep reading, creative writing and drama methodology.